mohamed-ahamed-mohamed-2026/mohamed-ahamed-mohamed-2026/README.md

 # Hi there, Mohamed Abdallah | Web Developer 👋

+### About Me

-I'm a third-year Computer Science and Artificial Intelligence student at Cairo University with a strong foundation in AI algorithm optimization, full-stack web development, and systems programming.
-I enjoy building scalable solutions and tackling real-world challenges.
+I’m a third-year Computer Science and Artificial Intelligence student at Cairo University, passionate about building scalable solutions in full-stack web development, AI algorithm optimization, and systems programming.
+Starting with HTML and CSS in preparatory school, I’ve grown into a full-stack PHP developer, creating secure and efficient web applications.
+I enjoy tackling real-world challenges through innovative code and collaborative projects.

 <!--🚀 Currently seeking a **Summer 2025 Internship** where I can apply my algorithmic expertise and agile teamwork skills.
 -->